-Our simulations and application of the spatial-trend model indicate that our proposed approach can improve estimation and communication of spatially-varying temporal trends in population density.
-In particular, our application to marine fish survey data indicated that models including a spatial-trend field were more parsimonious than those without a spatial trend.
+Our simulations and application of the local trend model indicate that our proposed approach can improve estimation and communication of spatially varying temporal trends in population density.
+In particular, our application to marine fish survey data indicated that models including a local trend field were more parsimonious than those without a local trend.
 This result is consistent with a recent study incorporating a spatially varying influence of an oceanographic index on groundfish distributions in the eastern Bering Sea (Thorson 2019a).
-Furthermore, according to our simulations the estimated spatial trends were less biased than those estimated post-hoc from predictions of a model without the spatial-trend field.
-However, the spatial-trend model is somewhat sensitive to observation error and spatiotemporal variation.
-Such sources of variation can obscure the spatial trend, yet this is to be expected in the same way that any trend is less detectable given noisier data (Weatherhead et al. 1998).
+Furthermore, according to our simulations the estimated local trends were less biased than those estimated post-hoc from predictions of a model without the local trend field.
+However, the local trend model is somewhat sensitive to observation error and spatiotemporal variation.
+Such sources of variation can obscure the local trend, yet this is to be expected in the same way that any trend is less detectable given noisier data (Weatherhead et al. 1998).
 Therefore, our method is likely most skillful at detecting spatial structure in population or community dynamics from observations with precise measurement within systems with low temporal variation in spatial structure (e.g., those consisting of species with higher longevity, generation time, and site fidelity, and lower rates of movement and variation in dispersal paths).
 We expect that the predictions in our example application in this study are robust to the sensitivity of the method to spatiotemporal variation because the estimated spatiotemporal variance is much lower than the spatial variance for groundfish species in this system.
-Observation error in trawl surveys can include a wide range of values as a result of variance in sampling efficiency (Kotwicki and Ono 2019), but relating such values to the observation error scale parameter evaluated in our simulations may require additional research and standardization.
-Further ways to constrain the variance parameters, such as developing informative Bayesian priors from similar surveys might extend the detectability of spatial trend structure over the models used here.
+Observation error in trawl surveys can include a wide range of values as a result of variance in sampling efficiency (Kotwicki and Ono 2019), but relating such values to the observation error scale parameter evaluated in our simulations requires additional research.
+Additional ways to constrain the variance parameters, such as developing informative Bayesian priors from similar surveys might extend the detectability of local trend structure over the models used here.